jrcain-usgs/asc-public-docs/docs/getting-started/csm-stack/usgscsm-wasm-bindings.md

     Download the above files from the
     [release page](https://github.com/DOI-USGS/usgscsm/releases),
     and place the files in your project directory.
+(For this example, in a `scripts` folder.)

     ### Import